About us Mō mātou

 On this page

-The passing of the Abortion Legislation Act 2020, and the subsequent decriminalisation of abortion in Aotearoa, provided opportunity to address inequity of access.
-This includes increasing access to timely and equitable abortion care, and giving more of a voice to Māori, Pacific, rainbow and disabled communities to create services that better meet the needs of these groups.
+The passing of the Abortion Legislation Act 2020, and the subsequent decriminalisation of abortion in Aotearoa, provided an opportunity to address inequity of access.
+For more information, see the Abortion Legislation Act 2020 on the New Zealand Legislation website.

 Statutory obligations